Slide Show Dates

 Q. HOW SHOULD THOSE WISHING TO WRITE YOU DURING THE TWB EXPERIENCE ADDRESS THEIR CORRESPONDENCE?

-A. Since TWB 2009 is conducting two trips this summer; we will have two separate mailing addresses.
-For the June 20th trip one should send letters to: Your name, c/o Teens Westward Bound, Lee Vining, California, 93541.
-Mail pick-up is July 3rd.
-For the June 22nd trip one should send letters to: Your name, c/o Teens Westward Bound, Wellsville, Utah, 84339.
-Mail pick-up is July 5th.
-At both mail sites they should endorse "Hold for Arrival".
+A. The mailing address for the June 17th program is Your name, c/o Teens Westward Bound, Fallon Post Office, 120 N MAINE ST, FALLON, NV 89406-2930 and the address for the June 19th program is Your name, c/o Teens Westward Bound, Magna Post Office, 8470 W Magna Main St, Magna, UT 84044 At all mail sites they should endorse "Hold for Arrival".
 If someone is thinking of sending you a care package, please inform him or her that it should be no larger than a shoebox.
-Mail that is sent after June 27th for the 1st trip and June 29th for the second trip (by regular mail) will probably not be received in time for pickup.
+Mail that is sent after June 20th for the first trip, June 21st for the second trip (by regular mail) will probably not be received in time for pickup.
+Please only send mail via the USPS, not through UPS or FEDEX.
+The post office does not accept these carriers.
+We recommend getting the flat rate box from the post office.

 Q. WHAT IF THERE IS AN EMERGENCY AT HOME DURING THE TWB EXPERIENCE?

-A. An emergency number will be given out at Davidson College the day we leave.
+A. An emergency number will be given out at Mallard Creek Presbyterian Church Community House the day we leave.
 For emergencies call that number and TWB will check this line early AM and late afternoon.
-For non-emergencies, call the TWB line at (704) 662-8666.
+For non-emergencies, call the TWB line at (704) 662-8666 or email twb@teenswestwardbound.com. .
 If no one answers, a message should be left on the answering machine.

 Q. WHAT IF CIRCUMSTANCES ARISE THAT MAKE IT IMPOSSIBLE TO GO ON THE TOUR?

-A. Please advise immediately.
+A. Please advise the director immediately.
 If your place can be filled from the waiting list, a full refund less the deposit will be issued.
 If not, there can be no refund.
+We also recommend purchasing travel insurance to protect your investment.
+We recommend reaching out to your local insurance agent, AAA, credit card companies or internet research.
+Since they change yearly, we do not a specific recommendation.
+Some have policies that cover most expenses.

 Q. WHAT ABOUT SPORTSWEAR WITH "TEENS WESTWARD BOUND" ON IT?

 A. You will be given (as part of the trip cost) a TWB T-shirt.
-If you wish you can purchase our nylon-pouched jacket, cap, and sweatshirts.
+If you wish you can purchase our light weight fleece, (New) spirit jersey, cap, and sweatshirts.
 They are sold at cost and can be ordered on the enclosed blue form.
-The jackets generally run true to size and the all cotton sweatshirts readily shrink.
+The fleece generally run true to size and the all cotton sweatshirts readily shrink.
 All TWB Sportswear is gray, white, and red.

 Q. DOES THE CUSTOM MOTORCOACH HAVE A STEREO CD PLAYER AND DVD?